lsst/daf_butler/doc/lsst.daf.butler/queries.rst

 ``ingest_date`` is used to reference dataset ingest time, which can be used to filter query results based on that property of datasets.

-Registry methods accepting user expressions also accept ``bind`` parameter which is a mapping from identifier name to its corresponding value.
+Registry methods accepting user expressions also accept a ``bind`` parameter, which is a mapping from identifier name to its corresponding value.
-Identifiers appearing in a user expressions will be replaced with the corresponding value from this mapping.
+Identifiers appearing in user expressions will be replaced with the corresponding value from this mapping.
-Use of ``bind`` parameter is encouraged when possible to simplify rendering of the query strings.
+Using the ``bind`` parameter is encouraged when possible to simplify rendering of the query strings.
 A partial example of comparing two approaches, without and with ``bind``:

 .. code-block:: Python